-This can leave them spiralling into debt before they even hit the age of 30.
+This can leave them spiraling into debt before they even hit the age of 30.
 Once they’re caught in this trap, they might get stuck paying interest upon interest without even chipping away at the original debt.

-It doesn’t have to be all doom and gloom, with some simple changes in their spending and saving habits, young people can move closer towards a debt-free future.
+It doesn’t have to be all doom and gloom, with some simple changes in their spending and saving habits, young people can move closer to a debt-free future.
 Here are some top tips for the millennials in your life, so they can avoid the debt spiral.